mguharoy/Complexome/README.md

 # Complexome

-An application to discover insights from proteomics data by integrating with the complexome from multiple species.
+An application to discover insights from proteomics data by integrating with the complexome (available for multiple species).
+The core principle behind this analysis is that a more comprehensive understanding of functional perturbations can be achieved by contextualizing affected (i.e., differentially expressed) proteins within their complexes and functional assemblies in the cellular environment.

 ## Usage